yo525/Youtube_Dowloader/README.md

 <https://parzibyte.me/blog/2018/12/27/pyinstaller-assets-imagenes-archivos-ejecutable-python/>

 ## WARNING
 The antivirus or firewall can detect the .exe file as malicious or block the connections that made to youtube when downloading the files or searching if the URL exist.
 IT IS NOT A VIRUS.
+It's detected as a virus becouse the binary dosen't have a digital signature

 ##
 Stay tuned for future updates